11 Quarto

 In RStudio: Navigate to (File > New File > Quarto Document).
 Enter a title for your document, accept the default settings, click “OK”, and save the file.
 You’ll receive a sample Quarto file with the extension .qmd.

 By default, Quarto is in Visual Editing mode, which provides a WYSIWYM-style editing interface for Quarto documents.
-Switch to the Source Editor:
+To switch to the Source Editor:

 Figure 11.5: Switch mode in RStudio

-Source precise Markdown control, debugging chunk options, version-control diffs Click > “Source” (or the same shortcut)
+Source Precise Markdown control, debugging chunk options, version-control diffs Click “Source”

 Figure 11.6: Quarto sample file

-Metadata is written in YAML syntax and defines document properties like the title, output format, or creation date.
+The metadata section is written in YAML and defines properties such as the document title, output format, and creation date.

 Exercise